 SweepSouth is South Africa’s first end-to-end booking platform for home cleaning services.
-Started in 2009 by Aisha Pandor and her husband Alen Ribić, the online platform and mobile app allows customers to book ad hoc cleaning services.
-Each booking is customised to the individual requirements of the customer.
-The platform connects the estimated 1.2 million registered domestic workers to potential work and employers.
+The online platform and mobile app allows customers to book ad hoc cleaning services and each booking is customised to the individual requirements of the customer.
+The platform connects the estimated 1.2 million registered domestic workers to potential workers and employers.

-Roughly 70% of domestic workers in South Africa are single mother and more than 83% are the sole breadwinners of their families, of that number 71% of SweepSouth’s employees were previously unemployed and a further 29% underemployed.
+Roughly 70 percent of domestic workers in South Africa are a single mother and more than 83 percent are the sole breadwinners of their families, of that number 71 percent of SweepSouth’s employees were previously unemployed and a further 29 percent underemployed.
 SweepSouth domestic workers are offered dignified work and a fair wage while retaining their autonomy in being able to accept or decline jobs.
-By connecting their employees to jobs based on a similar location, SweepSouth have reduced the crippling transport costs that low-income workers are faced with in South Africa.
+By connecting their employees to jobs based in a similar location, SweepSouth reduces the crippling transport costs that low-income workers are faced within South Africa.

 SweepSouth is an end to-end booking platform that offers secure transactions and SnapScan functionalities.
-With the development of the SweepSouth mobile app the company have extended their customer pool, as well as many new employees.
+With the development of the SweepSouth mobile app, the company has extended its customer pool, as well as many new employees.
 SweepSouth uses a similar star rating system to that of Uber and Airbnb.
 Employees and employers rate each other and provide feedback if they wish.